Among the numerous technical analysis tools available, the Ichimoku Cloud stands out as a comprehensive and versatile indicator

-However, a lot of trades with good potential are missed which is not ideal.
+However, many trades with good potential are missed, which is not ideal.

 In brief, the cloud indicates the market’s overall trend and guides our decision.

-Further, the tenken and kinjun give you a platform to trade these recognized trends.
+Further, the tenken and kinjun allow you to trade these recognized trends.

 Lastly, the chikou span acts as insurance to validate the market’s momentum.